-CONTRACTOR shall conduct one (or more, if appropriate) pre-construction meeting prior to any construction activity to discuss environmental and permitting issues, which conference shall include all subcontractors, and, to the extent feasible, representatives from the U.S. Army Corps of Engineers, the S.C.
-Department of Health and Environmental Control Water Quality Division, the Federal Highway Administration, CONTRACTOR, and SCDOT.
-Nothing in this Section X.B. shall limit or otherwise alter CONTRACTOR's responsibilities and obligations under Section XI.
+CONTRACTOR shall conduct one (or more, if appropriate) pre-construction / partnering conference(s) prior to any construction activity to discuss environmental and permitting issues, which conference shall include all subcontractors, and, to the extent feasible, representatives from the U.S. Army Corps of Engineers, the S.C.
+Department of Health and Environmental Control Water Quality Division, the FHWA, CONTRACTOR, and SCDOT.